rameshmunda8877/Unit2-ConstructWeek-GroupProject/README.md

 # Unit2-ConstructWeek-GroupProject
 Unit 2 Construct Week Group Project
+Bigbasket is an E-commerce website.
+Bigbasket is best online grocery store in India. bigbasket is an online supermarket for all your daily needs.
+Clone of Bigbasket website by using HTML,CSS & JavaScript .
+In this clone website provide almost all function as real website, so that you get real experience.

 # Big Basket
 Created a clone website by our team.

 ## Home Page :
 Home page created and described by Manoj Gajare

 ## Products Category Page :
 Product category page 1 and 2 created and described by Ketan Srivastawa